IanBuck-dev/wiinf-studie-ms-sap-integration/README.md

 Others:
 - simple API key authorization
 - database seeding logic for dummy data

-Open todos include:
-- Adding pagination (in case you have many entities)(easily implemented using Skip & Take)
+- for list endpoint:
+  - ordering
+  - filtering
+  - pagination

+Possible improvements:
-- Adding filters/ordering for handling many entities efficiently (f.e. via [Linq to Query string](http://linqtoquerystring.net/))
+- more sophisticated filtering with IQueryable (also needs move to EF Core) (f.e. via [Linq to Query string](http://linqtoquerystring.net/))
+- logic to handle different tenant/accounts etc.
+- ...

 The API can be started locally via a tool such as [ngrok](https://ngrok.com/) to expose a online reachable url that can be used in the demo app like: `https://cc8c-2a04-4540-b04-8f00-c842-a24-3793-c0ec.eu.ngrok.io`